HaranandaLoukrakpam/100_Days_of_Python/README.md

 Somewhere from the 80's its all about random modules so I copy pasted some of the codes for the module codes and operators as I can always read the documentation instead of remembering all the methods

+10 and 11 of April I couldn't do much as I'm travelling

 ---